godotengine/godot-docs/classes/class_editorproperty.rst

 - |void| **set_draw_label**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **is_draw_label**\ (\ )

-Used by the inspector, set to ``true`` when the property background is drawn.
+Used by the inspector, set to ``true`` when the property label is drawn.

 .. rst-class:: classref-item-separator